varnish/Varnish-Book/varnish_book.rst

    - How long time does it take to replace the content?
    - Is this a regular task, or a one-off task?

-   The rest of the chapter gives you the information to pickup the most suitable mechanisms.
+   The rest of this section gives you the information to pickup the most suitable mechanisms.

 HTTP PURGE
 ----------